innolitics/rdm/rdm/base/software_plan.md

 - follows the project's software standards
 {%- endif %}
 - includes unit tests or justifies why they are not necessary
-- is covered by existing integration tests or includes a new integration test{% if system.auditor_notes %} [5.5.5]{% endif %}.
+- is covered by existing integration tests or includes a new integration test{% if system.auditor_notes %} [5.5.5 and 8.2.3]{% endif %}.

+If the reviewer requested any changes, address them and re-submit the review once they have been addressed.
+The reviewer should approve the pull request from within the GitHub user interface{% if system.auditor_notes %} [8.2.4.c]{% endif %}.

+{%- if system.safety_class != 'C' %}
+Occasionally, due to the absence of other reviewers or due to an internal testing deadline, it may be necessary to skip verification.
+When this occurs, the developer should justify why a review wasn't necessary within the pull request comments.
+{% endif %}

 {% if system.safety_class != 'A' %}
 ## Integration and Integration Testing Activity

 {# TODO: address traceability from software items to software system tests; see 5.1.1.c #}

 ## System Testing Activity

+**Input:** Software system built using the changes from this release's change requests

+**Output:** Code changes required to implement change requests

+**Verification:** Ensure code changes:

+- all of the change requests have been implemented and merged into the `master` branch{% if system.auditor_notes %} [9.7.c]{% endif %}
+- the original problem is fixed and the problem report closed{% if system.auditor_notes %} [9.7.a]{% endif %}
+- any adverse trends have been reversed{% if system.auditor_notes %} [9.7.b]{% endif %}.

+{%- if system.auditor_notes %}[We presume that if our integration tests and system tests are passing, no new problems were introduced, per 9.7.d]{% endif %}

+{# TODO: be sure 9.8 is addressed #}
 {% endif %}
 ## Release Activity